-The 19th Chinese Communist Party (CCP) Congress in October, the APEC Summit in Vietnam, and President Trump’s extended trip to Asia have brought to the fore the economic leadership turmoil in the Indo-Pacific region.
+The 19th Chinese Communist Party (CCP) Assembly in October, the APEC Summit in Vietnam and President Donald Trump’s extended trip to Asia have brought to the fore the economic leadership turmoil in the Indo-Pacific region.

-The combination of the hesitancy of Asia’s middle powers to accept a Chinese led politico-economic order in the region and the Trump administration’s focus on “America First” policies is forcing the region’s middle powers to band together to wade through the turbulence of the current Indo-Pacific economic leadership transition.
+The combination of the hesitancy of Asia’s middle powers to accept a Chinese led politico-economic order in the region, and the Trump administration’s focus on “America First” policies is forcing the region’s middle powers to band together to wade through the turbulence of the current Indo-Pacific economic leadership turmoil.

 One manifestation of Asian middle powers teaming together to weather the economic leadership turmoil is the creation of the Comprehensive Progressive Agreement for the Trans Pacific Partnership (CPTPP).
-This multilateral trade agreement, which includes 11 countries and covers 13% of global economic output, operates under the same framework as the original Trans Pacific Partnership but without a US presence.
+This multilateral trade agreement, which includes 11 countries and covers 13% of global economic output, operates under the same framework as the original Trans Pacific Partnership but without the presence of the US.
 CPTPP maintains the free trade philosophy formerly promoted by Washington and rejects the lower liberal economic standards of the Chinese-led Regional Comprehensive Economic Partnership (RCEP).
-Its adherence to long-standing US-backed economic norms — without the guidance or influence of the US — demonstrates a regional rejection of the current US diplomatic trajectory, wariness of China’s growing influence and a collective leadership deficit in the broader Indo-Pacific region.
+Its adherence to long-standing US-led economic norms, without the guidance or influence of the US, demonstrates a regional rejection of the current US diplomatic trajectory, wariness of China’s growing influence, and a collective leadership deficit in the broader Indo-Pacific region.

-The hesitancy to accept a Chinese politico-economic order in the Indo-Pacific is partly due to the predatory loans Beijing has issued to various developing countries in the region.
+The hesitancy to accept a Chinese politico-economic order in the Indo-Pacific is based in part on the predatory loans that Beijing has issued to various developing countries in the region.
 For example, China’s Exim Bank is providing loans to Laos for a $5.8 billion railway system connecting China to Southeast Asia.
-The annual costs of maintenance and operation are predicted to be a massive financial burden for Laos, which had an annual GDP of $12.3 billion in 2015.
-The financial obligations associated with paying off the loan to China as well as operating the rail system heavily relies on the transportation network yielding elevated levels of economic output for Laos – this is not expected to eventuate.
+The annual costs of maintenance and operation will be a massive financial burden for Laos, which had an annual GDP of $12.3 billion in 2015.
+The financial obligations associated with paying off the loan to China, as well as operating the rail system, relies on the transportation network yielding elevated levels of economic output for Laos, an outcome that appears unlikely to eventuate.

 Chinese predatory loans aren’t exclusive to Laos or developing countries in Southeast Asia.
-Similar loans have been given to Sri Lanka, Pakistan, as well as a plethora of East African nations.
-These states have begun to recognise the potential for China to use debt to manipulate them into abiding by Beijing’s economic norms and practices.
-Likewise, developed liberal economic countries such as Japan, Australia, Singapore, and South Korea have grown increasingly wary of Chinese investment and have sought to limit the expansion of Chinese influence.
-This element of China’s economic leadership has been a contributing factor to regional middle powers banding together to maintain and institutionalise liberal economic norms.
+Similar loans have been given to Sri Lanka, Pakistan and a plethora of East African nations.
+These countries have begun to recognise the potential for China to use debt to manipulate their capitals into abiding by Beijing’s economic norms and practices.
+Likewise, developed liberal economic countries such as Japan, Australia, Singapore and South Korea have grown increasingly wary of Chinese investment and have sought to limit the expansion of Beijing’s influence.
+This element of Chinese economic leadership has been a contributing factor to regional middle powers banding together to maintain and institutionalise liberal economic norms.

 The geopolitical complexities and intricacies of the Indo-Pacific region, paired with a wariness of expanding Chinese influence and the Trump administration’s lackluster diplomatic efforts, have forced regional middle powers to band together to weather this political turbulence.
-Economic leadership uncertainty in the Indo-Pacific region will produce a hodgepodge of short-sighted policies from a range of countries and multilateral organisations.
-This lack of policy continuity will likely persist until after the Trump administration ends and a longer-term regional political order is established.
+Leadership uncertainty in the Indo-Pacific region will produce a hodgepodge of short-sighted politico-military policies from a cast of countries and multilateral organisations.
+This lack of policy continuity will likely persist until a post-Trump presidency is established.